Water cycle management: Meteorology and Hydrology

 The study of meteorology focuses on the forecasting of the weather, while the study of hydrology focuses on the movement, distribution and management of water.
 The study of hydrology and meteorology come together in a branch called hydrometeorology.
 The core focus of hydrometeorology is on the transfer of water and energy between the land surface and the lower atmosphere.
 By using a mathematical model, a rain forecast by a meteorologist can be used by a hydrologist to calculate the specific impact that rain could have on a certain area.
 The outputs of these models can be used to deal with and mitigate the effects of precipitation events on the water cycle management.

 Water resource management

 Water resource management is a subset of water cycle management that focuses on utilization of fresh water resources.
 Fresh water is a limited resource and it is unevenly distributed globally and even locally, and it is consumed by people, industry, agriculture and nature alike.
-Successful management of fresh water resources require extensive knowledge on demand, resources and capacity, available technology, hydrometeorology and political factors.
+Successful management of fresh water resources requires extensive knowledge on demand, resources and capacity, available technology, hydrometeorology and political factors.
 Recently, an Integrated Water Resource Management (IWRM) was used to integrate all these fields into one body since these issues could no longer be solved solely by water professionals or water ministries.
 Furthermore, some major challenges are caused by global warming.
 It causes increasing uncertainties to distribution, quality and quantity of fresh water which then may cause further socio-economic issues.
 To overcome this, in future, water resource management should transition from the current “prediction and control” methods to a “learning approach”.